Edensel/LocaLite/README.md

 - `index.html`: The HTML file where you'll structure the content of your web app.
 - `index.js`: The JavaScript file for implementing the app's functionality.
-- `style.css`: The CSS file for styling your web app.
+- `style.css`: The CSS files for styling your web app.

 ## Building Your Project